mykelalvis/FATESRD/fate-srd.com/fate-core/Playing the Game/What To Do During Play.md

 >
 > "All right," she says, "what's it going to be?"
 >
 > Lenny doesn't hesitate.
-He writes down a mild mental consequence: [This Guy is Bigger Than I Thought]....
+He writes down a mild mental consequence: `This Guy is Bigger Than I Thought....`
 >
 > "Cool.
 They look at you, then back to Gorlok.
 He waves a hand dismissively.
 'Go, find another to kill,' he growls.
 'This one's mine.'"

 Things get more complicated when you want to filter specific targets, rather than just affect a whole zone or scene.
 When that happens, divide your resulting total up against every target, who all get to defend as per normal.
-Anyone who fails to defend either takes stress or gains an aspect, depending on what you were trying to do.
-(Note: If you [[Create Advantage]] to put an aspect on multiple targets, you do get a free invocation for each one.)
+Anyone who fails to [[defend]] either takes [[Stress]] or gains an [[aspect]], depending on what you were trying to do.
+(Note: If you [[Create Advantage]] to put an aspect on multiple targets, you do get a [[free invocation]] for each one.)

+> [!info]- Example
 > Zird the Arcane is unleashing fiery death upon his foes in a magical fashion, as is his wont.
 He has three such foes, charging at him across a battlefield.
 Zird figures it's probably Landon's fault he's found himself in this circumstance.
 >
 > Zird's magic uses his [[Lore]] skill, and he does extremely well, getting an Epic (+7) result.